Adlik/zen_nas/README.md

 Taking ResNet-like search space as an example, you can use "--search_space SearchSpace/search_space_XXBL.py" or "--search_space_list PlainNet/SuperResK1KXK1.py PlainNet/SuperResKXKX.py" to specify search space.
 Both of them are equivalent.

-In scripts, when you choose to use first method to specify search space, **you should also add other two parameters "--fix_initialize"and"--origin"**, so the algorithm will initialize with fixed model.
+In scripts, when you choose to use the first method to specify search space, **you should also add other two parameters "--fix_initialize" and"--origin"**, so the algorithm will initialize with a fixed model.

 The zero-shot proxies are implemented in "ZeroShotProxy/*.py".
 The evolutionary algorithm is implemented in "evolution_search.py".
 "analyze_model.py" prints the FLOPs and model size of the given network.